richardgaywood/paydata.org/content/sprawlrunners/quickref/combat.md

 These are caused by various things happening to you.

-* **Shaken**: can only take free actions until you pass a Spirit check or spend a Bennie to cancel the Shaken status.**Note that this makes Spirit an important stat for combat characters.**
+* **Shaken**: can only take free actions until you pass a Spirit check or spend a Bennie to cancel the Shaken status.
 * **Distracted**: take -2 on all Trait rolls until the end of the next turn.
 * **Vulnerable**: All actions and attacks against you take +2 until the end of the next turn.